rsapkf/42/docs/github-gitlab-stars.md

 - CSS Frameworks
   - [kognise/water.css](https://github.com/kognise/water.css) - A just-add-css collection of styles to make simple websites just a little nicer.
   - [pure-css/pure](https://github.com/pure-css/pure/) - A set of small, responsive CSS modules that you can use in every web project.
-  - [daneden/animate.css](https://github.com/daneden/animate.css) - 🍿 A cross-browser library of CSS animations.
+  - [daneden/animate.css](https://github.com/daneden/animate.css) - A cross-browser library of CSS animations.
 As easy to use as an easy thing.
   - [foundation/foundation-sites](https://github.com/foundation/foundation-sites) - The most advanced responsive front-end framework in the world.
 Quickly create prototypes and production code for sites that work on any kind of device.
   - [necolas/normalize.css](https://github.com/necolas/normalize.css) - A modern alternative to CSS resets.
+  - [jgthms/minireset.css](https://github.com/jgthms/minireset.css) - A tiny modern CSS reset.
   - [Dogfalo/materialize](https://github.com/Dogfalo/materialize) - Materialize, a CSS Framework based on Material Design.
   - [jgthms/bulma](https://github.com/jgthms/bulma) - Modern CSS framework based on Flexbox.
   - [tailwindcss/tailwindcss](https://github.com/tailwindcss/tailwindcss) - A utility-first CSS framework for rapid UI development.